el10savio/crdts-for-fun-and-profit/crdts.md

 CRDTs seem too good to be true, but they do have some disadvantages with them.
 The main one being that since the nodes would be "eventually" consistent, in the application end we would never accurately know when they would be the right value.
 Another disadvantage is that to maintain deletes or removal of entries in the data at times we use tombstones to mark them for deletion, which increases the overall size of the data structure along with associated metadata to process it.

 Overall, CRDTs are a really good fit if you can bend the problem space to utilize it and comes with a lot of advantages for the user.
-Reliability and availabilty will definitely be improved and fares really great to use as a tool to sync data.
+Reliability and availability will definitely be improved and fares really great to use as a tool to sync data.